List of Coronation Street characters introduced in 2001: Urmila Alahan

 Urmila Alahan (née Desai) is the mother of Dev Alahan (Jimmi Harkishin) who first appeared in October 2001 and was played by Souad Faress.
 She first appears when Dev introduces his parents to his fiancée, Geena Gregory (Jennifer James).
 She is also the wife of Ranjiv Alahan (Raad Rawi/Madhav Sharma) and the sister of Ravi Desai (Saeed Jaffrey).

 Urmila reappeared in October 2004, this time played by Jamila Massey.
 This time she meets Dev's new finaceé, Sunita Parekh (Shobna Gulati).
 She subsequently attends Dev and Sunita's wedding.
+This is Urmila's last appearance.